ichung08/CPSC304/README.md

 - Vanessa Lee

 ## Milestone 3
+Below includes the following deliverables for Milestone 3:
+- Summary
+- Timeline
+- Description of Challenges / Things Left to Do

+Please view Milestone 1 and 2 deliverables in the PDF files above

 ## Summary
 The domain of our application is in the world of online video games, particularly Nintendo’s popular video game: Super Smash Bros.
 The application is for Super Smash Bros players, tournament organizers, and fans to find information about matches, tournament information, and  player statistics.